wtrocki/wtrocki/README.md

 ##### Build GraphQL backend in less than 1 minute.

-> Define your data using GraphQL
+1. Define your data using GraphQL by creating model file.

+`touch model.graphql && open model.graphql`

+2. Build your model

 ```graphql
 """ @model @datasync """